Rudloff/alltube-example-project/README.md

 # AllTube example project
-Example project to show how to use Alltube as a library
+Example project to show how to use AllTube as a library

 ## Setup